 Our ceremony was actually really short – we aren’t very good at public displays of affection so kept it short and sweet with the necessary bits only, ready to let everyone get on an enjoy themselves!
 It was actually really lovely as the registrar made a joke about it being the shortest ceremony she had every done, and this set the really relaxed, light heart feel of the day perfectly – on the wedding video people are laughing which is exactly what we wanted.

 In the day we had Lucas from POP (London) playing the piano, and in the evening the rest of the band joined him.
 All I can say really is that they were incredible from start to finish!

 The food was amazing and being a big eater I am still to this day a little disappointed I was to overwhelmed / busy to really enjoy it and taste everything!
-Galloping Gourmet who did the catering are amazing and super helpful throughout the whole process.
+The on-site cateres are amazing and super helpful throughout the whole process.

 Our evening food was pizzas and one of my favourite DIY elements were defiantly the ‘YOU’VE GOT A PIZZA MY HEART’ pizza boxes for this.
 It was an idea I spotted on Instagram (it wasn’t actually a wedding related page!) and loved straight away – it took me a while to figure out how to do it as I’m defiantly not a nature crafter, but with a good old stencil and the man power of a bridesmaid and mother of the bride I was so happy with the result.